David-Haim/concurrencpp/README.md

 ### Result-promises

-Result objects are the main way to pass data between threads in concurrencpp and we've seen how executors and coroutines produce such objects.
+Result objects are the main way to pass data between tasks in concurrencpp and we've seen how executors and coroutines produce such objects.
-Sometimes we want to use the capabilities of a result object with non-coroutines, for example when using a third-party library.
+Sometimes we want to use the capabilities of a result object with non-tasks, for example when using a third-party library.
 In this case, we can complete a result object by using a `result_promise`.
 `result_promise` resembles a `std::promise` object - applications can manually set the asynchronous result or exception and make the associated `result` object become ready.

 Just like result objects, result-promises are a move only type that becomes empty after move.
 Similarly, after setting a result or an exception, the result promise becomes empty as well.